 7. Downsize Before You Move

-When you decide what’s going with you, create an inventory list before you pack.
-Moving companies will want to know how much stuff you have, and you’ll want to make sure you’ve accounted for everything.
+When you decide what’s going with you, create a list before you pack.
+You’ll want to make sure you’ve accounted for everything.
 Making an inventory list is the best way to keep track of your items.

 9. Keep Important Items With You